-FRENCH 1 - FL1011(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - This course is designed for students without prior exposure to the French language.
+- FRENCH 1 FL1011(2) Fr., Soph., Jr., Sr. 1 yr., 1 cr. - This course is designed for students without prior exposure to the French language.
 This introductory course begins to explore the French language and culture through a variety of authentic resources.
 Students achieve novice proficiency in listening, speaking, reading, and writing.
-The teacher and the students are expected to speak French.

-FRENCH 2 - FL2011(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: French 1.
+The teacher and the students are expected to speak French. - FRENCH 2 FL2011(2) Fr., Soph., Jr., Sr. 1 yr., 1 cr. - Prerequisite: French 1.
 This course builds on the communicative skills developed in French 1.
 It continues to explore French language structures and culture using more advanced authentic resources.
 Students achieve intermediate-low proficiency in listening, speaking, reading, and writing.
-The teacher and the students are expected to speak French.

-FRENCH 3H - FL3021(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: French 2.
+The teacher and the students are expected to speak French. - FRENCH 3H FL3021(2) Jr., Sr. 1 yr., 1 cr. - Prerequisite: French 2.
 This course applies the skills developed in French 1 and 2.
 It explores advanced French language structures and culture in depth.
 Students achieve intermediate-mid proficiency in listening, speaking, reading, and writing.
-This class is conducted entirely in French.

-FRENCH 4H - FL4021(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: French 3H.
+This class is conducted entirely in French. - FRENCH 4H FL4021(2) Jr., Sr. 1 yr., 1 cr.
+Prerequisite: French 3H.
 In this course students will expand their knowledge through a variety of media and cultural units utilizing authentic resources.
 Students will achieve intermediate-high proficiency in listening, speaking, reading, and writing.
 This class is conducted entirely in French.
-This course precedes AP French Language and Culture.

-ITALIAN 1 - FL1511(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - This course is designed for students without prior exposure to the Italian language.
+This course precedes AP French Language and Culture. - ITALIAN 1 FL1511(2) Fr., Soph., Jr., Sr. 1 yr., 1 cr. - This course is designed for students without prior exposure to the Italian language.
 This introductory course begins to explore the Italian language and culture through a variety of authentic resources.
 Students achieve novice proficiency in listening, speaking, reading, and writing.
-The teacher and the students are expected to speak Italian.

-ITALIAN 2 - FL2511(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Italian 1.
+The teacher and the students are expected to speak Italian. - ITALIAN 2 FL2511(2) Fr., Soph., Jr., Sr. 1 yr., 1 cr.
+Prerequisite: Italian 1.
 This course builds on the communicative skills developed in Italian 1.
 It continues to explore Italian language structures and culture using more advanced authentic resources.
 Students achieve intermediate-low proficiency in listening, speaking, reading, and writing.
-The teacher and the students are expected to speak Italian.

-ITALIAN 3H - FL3521(2) - Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Italian 2.
+The teacher and the students are expected to speak Italian. - ITALIAN 3H FL3521(2) Jr., Sr. 1 yr., 1 cr. - Prerequisite: Italian 2.
 This course applies the skills developed in Italian 1 and 2.
 It explores advanced Italian language structures and culture in depth.
 Students achieve intermediate-mid proficiency in listening, speaking, reading, and writing.
+This class is conducted entirely in Italian.

+ITALIAN 4H- FL4521(2) -Jr., Sr.-1 yr.
+1 cr.
+Prerequisite: Italian 3H.
+This course applies the skills developed in previous Italian courses.
+It explores advanced Italian language structures and culture in depth.
+Students achieve intermediate-high proficiency in listening, speaking, reading, and writing.
 This class is conducted entirely in Italian.

 AP ITALIAN LANGUAGE AND CULTURE - FL5431(2) - Sr. - 1 yr., 1 cr.

 Prerequisite: Italian 3 or Italian 3H.
 This course will explore the six overarching themes from the College Board in a variety of units.
 Students will be required to complete a selection of activities during the summer preceding the course.
 Students who successfully complete this course and the AP Italian Language and Culture examination may receive college credit and/or higher placement in college.
 This class is conducted entirely in Italian.